 Christy Turlington Burns

-Christy Turlington Burns also appears in the magazine, as the founder of the non-profit organisation Every Mother Counts, which is “dedicated to making pregnancy and childbirth safe for every mother, everywhere.”
+Christy Turlington Burns also appears in the magazine, as the founder of the non-profit organisation Every Mother Counts (opens in new tab), which is "dedicated to making pregnancy and childbirth safe for every mother, everywhere."

 If you want, you can get involved with the organisation on the 'What can I do?' section of their website.